casdoor/casdoor-website/docs/application/overview.md

 - Customize sign-up fields and sign-in options per application

 This section walks you through creating and configuring your first application.

+## Partial updates with the `columns` parameter

+`/api/update-application` accepts an optional `columns` query parameter to perform a **partial update**: only the listed fields are written, and every other field on the application is left untouched.
+Omit it (or leave it empty) to update the full application object.

+Field names in `columns` may be written in either **camelCase** or **snake_case** — both are accepted and map to the same underlying column.
+For example, `columns=displayName,logo` and `columns=display_name,logo` are equivalent.